awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-use-cases.md

 Again, you'll need to know how to write your own policy because the Amazon SQS `AddPermission` action doesn't create policy statements with conditions\.

+**Note**
-Note that the example presented below is an Amazon SQS policy \(controlling access to your queue\), not an Amazon SNS policy \(controlling access to your topic\)\.
+The example presented below is an Amazon SQS policy \(controlling access to your queue\), not an Amazon SNS policy \(controlling access to your topic\)\.
 The actions are Amazon SQS actions, and the resource is the Amazon Resource Name \(ARN\) of the queue\.
 You can determine the queue's ARN by retrieving the queue's `QueueArn` attribute with the `GetQueueAttributes` action\.

 ```
 {